wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/introduction-to-pid.rst

 PID Controller Definition
 -------------------------

-.. note:: For information on using the WPILib provided PIDController, see the relevant article.
+.. note:: For information on using the WPILib provided PIDController, see the :ref:`relevant article <docs/software/advanced-controls/controllers/pidcontroller:PID Control in WPILib>`.

-.. todo:: Add link to PIDController article

 When these terms are combined, one gets the typical definition for a PID controller.